-The Center is formed around the Pritzker Institute of Biomedical Engineering at the Illinois Institute of Technology and the Committee on Computational Neuroscience at the University of Chicago.
-CINNR is located on IIT's campus at 3255 S. Dearborn, Wishnick Hall 314.
-Phone: 312.567.5324.
+The Center is managed by the Pritzker Institute of Biomedical Engineering at the Illinois Institute of Technology and the Committee on Computational Neuroscience at the University of Chicago.
+The Center is currently under reorganization.
+It is located at Technology Business Center, 3440 S. Dearborn St., Suite 142 in Chicago.

 CINNR is a member of the Pritzker Institute of Biomedical Science & Engineering